krisswiltshire30/CV/README.md

 ## Skills

 #### Team Player
-From my time at makers acadamy I have actioned the tools I have learnt to be a great team member.
+From my time at Makers Academy I have actioned the tools I have learnt to be a great team member.
 From being empathetic to other members, giving non biased feedback, and implementing ways of making the team work better together.
 In one of our teams, we had a lot of strong personalities which meant a lot of cross talk.
 To combat this I implemented the 'frog' method, meaning that whoever held the toy frog could speak and not be spoken over.
 I am not the type of person to talk over other people and will always let someone have their say.

 #### Problem solver
 I very much enjoy the challange of a good problem.
 My past career as an IT engineer meant that I was always finding new solutions to old and new problems.
 I take a problem, disect it into its core components and work through it granularly, taking the causes and effects and create a fix that is well documented and easy to explain.